expressjs/expressjs.com/starter/static-files.md

 http://localhost:3000/static/hello.html
 ~~~

-However, the path you provide to `express.static` is relative to the directory where you launch your node process.
-If you run the express app from another directory, it's safer to use the absolute path of the directory you want to serve:
+However, the path that you provide to the `express.static` function is relative to the directory from where you launch your `node` process.
+If you run the express app from another directory, it's safer to use the absolute path of the directory that you want to serve:

 ~~~js
 app.use('/static', express.static(__dirname + '/public'));